-In accordance with the document, Rule on Work Zone Safety and Mobility: Implementation, Maintenance, and Safety Guidelines, this project has been classified as "SIGNIFICANT" and all components of the Transportation Management Plan prepared by the CONRACTOR are required and shall be implemented.
+In accordance with the document, Rule on Work Zone Safety and Mobility: Implementation, Maintenance, and Safety Guidelines, all bridge replacement locations in this contract have been classified as "INTERMEDIATE".
+This project shall include a TMP, TTC plan, TP, and PI strategies.